Organizing Principles

 Understanding

-Understanding is perception of reality as it is and not as it is believed to be, with emphasis on underlying principles.
+Perception of reality as it is and not as it is believed to be, with an emphasis on underlying principles.
 Understanding is relative and is thought to be a quality of worldview that converges on perception of the actual nature of reality.

 Visualization